Tag Archives: Relax

 Shutting off all electronics and stopping work 1 or 2 hours before bed can help with a good nights sleep.
 Doing activities that help you to relax and wind down will also help you sleep.
 Have a hot bath, listen to relaxation recordings, read something uplifting or write in your gratitude journal and have a good nights sleep.

-Hello and welcome to my 2017 Health Tips, a tip a day for better health in 2017!
+Hello and welcome to my Health Tips!

 Some of the tips will resonate with you and some won’t.
 Don’t worry about the ones that don’t.
 Do what works for you and leave the rest.
 Guilt free!